 | WiFi |

 It is notable that the X-T1 has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the X-T1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T1 was succeeded by the Fujifilm X-T2.
+Both the X-T1 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The X-T1 was replaced by the Fujifilm X-T2, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.